-- Housekeepers generally provide the kind of services you’d expect: they perform the daily chores that keep the household running, but do not do personal care work.
+- Housekeepers generally provide the kind of services you’d expect.
+They perform the daily chores that keep the household running, but do not do personal care work.

-- Therapists are skilled providers who typically provide a very specific kind of care.
+- Therapists are skilled providers who typically provide a specific kind of care.
 Therapists generally do not provide services other than those related to their therapeutic area.

 - Private duty nurses provide skilled in-home nursing care to private patients.
 They can provide any services that nurses can provide in a home setting.